 The surname Lochraine was first found in Armagh (Irish: Ard Mhacha) located in the province of Ulster in present day Northern Ireland, where they held a family seat as ecclesiastics in west Armagh and Antrim.
 Irish history was greatly influenced by the Norman invasion of 1172, and thereafter, the surnames of Irish Gaelic clanns and septs and many of the Norman families became almost indistinguishable.
 This family name was found later in Tyrone about 1430.

-Important Dates for the Lochraine family
+Early History of the Lochraine family

 This web page shows only a small excerpt of our Lochraine research.
 Another 95 words (7 lines of text) covering the years 1416, 1576, 1612, and 1652 are included under the topic Early Lochraine History in all our PDF Extended History products and printed products wherever possible.